Nedara-Project/nedara-lws/README.md

 ---

-## 🚀 Run in Production with Gunicorn
+## 🚀 Run in Production

+For production environments, you can launch `app.py` directly via Python or use Gunicorn (or any WSGI).

 Create a systemd service unit (example):